Yle: Yle tax

 Until the end of 2012, Finnish citizens paid Yle a license fee for the use of a television, set at 252 euros per year in 2012.
-The license fee was per location, which could hold several sets (e.g. in a living room as well as a bedroom).
+The television license was per location, which could hold several sets (e.g. in a living room as well as a bedroom).
 The public broadcasting tax, also known as the Yle tax, replaced the license fee in 2013.
 The tax ranges from 50 euros to 140 euros per person and per year, depending on income.
 Minors and persons with low income are exempt from the tax.